← Back to the Academy Logout from Alpaca Access

 Endometritis culture & testing

-• 30+ years breeding experience, specializing in black and grey alpacas
+• 30+ years breeding experience, specialising in black and grey alpacas

 • Elite genetics imported from Australia and South America

-• Comprehensive consultancy including stock selection and breeding programs
+• Comprehensive consultancy including stock selection and breeding programmes

 • Advanced breeding assessment courses and practical training